notwa/optim/README.md

-# random optimization code
+# neural network stuff

-not unlike [my dsp repo,](https://github.com/notwa/dsp) it's also a bunch of half-baked python code that's kinda handy. i give no guarantee anything provided here is correct.
+not unlike [my dsp repo,](https://github.com/notwa/dsp) this is a bunch of half-baked python code that's kinda handy. i give no guarantee anything provided here is correct.

 don't expect commits, docs, or comments to be any verbose.